antfas/Getting-and-Cleaning-Data-Project/README.md

 unzip to local drive

-run_analysis.R to local drive
+run_analysis.R to parent folder of UCI HAR Dataset

-setwd to unzipped source data location
+setwd to UCI HAR Dataset

-Run run_analysis.R which will create three files
+Run run_analysis.R which will create a new file tiny_data.txt in your working directory

-Use data <- read.table("my_data_set") to read the data files you've created.